Cabot High School

 Online Payment Store

-Did you know that Cabot Public Schools is now providing an easy to use solution for online payments.
-It's called RevTrak , and the new web store allows you to make payments online for high school clubs, activity fees and more?
-This new and convenient options saves time, reduces trips to the school office, and eliminates the need to send cash or check with your students.
+Did you know that Cabot Public Schools is now providing an easy to use solution for online payments?
+It's called RevTrak , and this web store allows you to make payments online for high school clubs, activity fees and more.
+This convenient options saves time, reduces trips to the school office, and eliminates the need to send cash or check with your students.
 All it takes is a few clicks.
 To learn more about RevTrak click on the website below.

 Need Help with the ACT?